AIDC-AI/Marco-o1/README.md

 <p align="center">
     <img src="assets/logo.png" width="150" style="margin-bottom: 0.2;"/>
 <p>

+# Marco-o1: An Open Large Reasoning Model for Real-World Solutions

 <h2 align="center"> <a href="https://github.com/AIDC-AI/Marco-o1/">Marco-o1</a></h2>
 <h5 align="center"> If you appreciate our project, please consider giving us a star ⭐ on GitHub to stay updated with the latest developments.  </h2>